 When you read and hear about climate change, do you feel a little bit lost?
-You’ve maybe heard people talking about COP26, you know it’s a big deal, but don’t know enough to comment.
-We’re here to shed some light on some of the climate change buzzwords you may come across so you feel better equipped to be part of this important conversation as we approach COP26, taking place in Glasgow this November.
+You’ve maybe heard people talking about a 'just transition', you know it’s a big deal, but don’t know enough to comment.
+We’re here to shed some light on some of the climate change buzzwords you may come across so you feel better equipped to be part of this important conversation.

 Weather describes short term changes to our atmosphere – such as variations in temperature, rainfall, cloudiness, sunshine and wind – over hourly or daily periods.